 People have said, if Lehman Brothers were Lehman Sisters, it wouldn’t have happened.
 I wouldn’t go that far.
 I would say, if it were Lehman siblings, we would have had more of a fighting chance.

-PAUL SOLMAN: And whether you buy that or not, even six years after the crash, women hold less than 15 percent of exactly positions at Fortune 500 companies and under 17 percent of corporate board seats, though almost half of all advanced business degrees now go to females.
+PAUL SOLMAN: And whether you buy that or not, even six years after the crash, women hold less than 15 percent of executive positions at Fortune 500 companies and under 17 percent of corporate board seats, though almost half of all advanced business degrees now go to females.

 SALLIE KRAWCHECK: If it were just about intelligence or effort, we would have much more diverse teams.
 It can often be that we have these subtleties.
 Who bragged the most eloquently, right?
 Who presented themselves the best?
 Who made the best case?